- Fair service fees and mid-market rates – a major market differentiator

-No matter where you’re from, if you’re receiving more than $10,000, you’ll need to abide by US laws put in place to both protect your money and protect the interests of the government.
+Yes.
+No matter where you’re from, if you’re receiving more than $10,000 in the US, you’ll need to abide by US laws put in place to both protect both your money and the interests of the government.

-By law, banks report all cash transactions that exceed $10,000 — and any transaction of any amount that alerts their suspicions.
+By law, banks report all cash transactions that exceed $10,000 — the international money transfer reporting limit set by the IRS.
+In addition, a bank may report any transaction of any amount that alerts its suspicions.
 Money transfer businesses, which often solely send money between countries, sometimes have reporting thresholds as low as $1,000.

 US law requires banks and money transfer companies to report: